 Festive Negroni cocktails

 A freezer door cocktail is an all-in-one pre-mixed drink that is mixed straight in the liquor bottle.
-The great thing about this method of batching cocktails is that it can be whipped up ahead of time and left in the freezer until your guests arrive.
-To make a batch of Freezer Door Negronis, pour off 16 oz from a bottle of gin.
+The great thing about this method of scaling up cocktails is that it can be whipped up ahead of time and left in the freezer until your guests arrive.
+To make a pour-and-serve version of Freezer Door Negronis, pour off 16 oz from a bottle of gin.
 Add 7 oz Campari, 7 oz sweet vermouth, and a few drops of orange bitters.
 Cap it, give it a good shake, and store it in the freezer.
 When you are ready, pour it into chilled glasses, garnish with an orange twist, and serve.

 Make it with: Campari

-More this way: 9 Freezer Door Cocktails for Easy Hosting
+More this way: Freezer Door Cocktails for Easy Hosting

 10. Hurricane